rangaomkaram/rangaomkaram/README.md

 ### Frontend Developer
 -  I enjoy using modern technologies to build web-based applications that leave a lasting impression on users.
 -  I learn from the open-source community while building tools for the wider tech ecosystem.
--  I also write, writing helps me consolidate my knowledge and share the lessons with others.
+-  I also write, which helps me consolidate my knowledge and share the lessons with others.
--  I have completed my internship, and it’s always a great experience to help beginners navigate a great career in Tech.
 - 🔭 I’m currently working in [Megaroy Solutions](https://megaroy.com/)
 - 💬 Ask me about **React, JavaScript, TypeScript, Python**